Project Types in MOCO

 Planning

-The stored, calculated budget (see 3 – gray number) is available in the form of plannable hours in capacity planning.
+The stored, projected budget (see 3 – grey number) is available in the form of plannable hours in capacity planning.

 Planned vs. actual hours can be compared in the project report.